ereator/Dense-CRF/README.md

+### This project is deprecated.
+The dense graphical models were re-implemented and optimized in the [Direct Graphical Models library](https://github.com/Project-10/DGM)

 # DenseCRF + Direct Graphical Models

 This is a modification of the [DenseCRF Code](http://graphics.stanford.edu/projects/densecrf/), which now supports OpenCV and DGM libraries.